Last update: 11 April 2017

 Submitting an Investment Proposal

-ElectriFI’s Application Form will remain in English only.
-However, the responses may be filled out in French.
+ElectriFI’s website and most information will remain in English only.
+However, your financing proposal may be submitted in French.

 Solar Home Systems wholesalers and retailers are eligible.
 Important considerations will be the business expansion plan for underserved off-grid areas and the generation capacity (Wp) of the systems.